The structure of finite commutative idempotent involutive residuated lattices: Introduction

 \section{Introduction}

 Residuated lattices are algebraic structures that provide an algebraic semantics for substructural logics \cite{GJKO07}.
-The variety $\mathsf{RL}$ of algebras originated in the 1930s \cite{WD39}, and includes well-known classes of algebras such as Heyting algebras and lattice-ordered groups.
+The variety $\mathsf{RL}$ of residuate lattices originated in the 1930s \cite{WD39}, and includes well-known classes of algebras such as Heyting algebras and lattice-ordered groups.

 In this paper we study the variety $\CIdInRL$ of commutative idempotent involutive residuated lattices.
-Notable subvarieties include the classes of Boolean algebras and Sugihara monoids, introduced as an algebraic semantics of the relevance logic $\textsf{RM}^t$.
-Some structural results about idempotent residuated lattices that are not necessarily commutative or involutive can be found in \cite{FJM19}.

-We obtain a structural characterization for the finite members of $\CIdInRL$.
+From a logical perspective, commutative involutive residuated lattices are the algebraic semantics of multiplicative additive linear logic (\textsf{MALL}).
+Notable subvarieties of $\CIdInRL$ include the classes of Boolean algebras and Sugihara monoids, introduced as an algebraic semantics of the relevance logic $\textsf{RM}^t$ \cite{Du70}.
+Some structural results about idempotent residuated lattices that are not necessarily commutative or involutive can be found in \cite{R07} and \cite{FJM19}.
+We obtain a structural characterization for all the finite members of $\CIdInRL$, or equivalently, all finite idempotent \textsf{MALL}-algebras.
 We reach our goal by describing the members of $\CIdInRL$ as disjoint unions of Boolean algebras under the distributive lattice order given by the commutative idempotent monoidal operation of our residuated lattices, with involution as complementation within each Boolean algebra.
 We give a procedure to construct from two algebras in $\CIdInRL$ a new member of $\CIdInRL$.
 Moreover, we show that this procedure can be reversed for the finite members of $\CIdInRL$, giving us the structural description.

+The structure of finite Sugihara monoids was already known to J.\ M.\ Dunn, who showed in \cite{ABN75} that subdirectly irreducible Sugihara monoids are linearly ordered and described the structure of finite Sugihara monoid chains in \cite{Du70}.
+Idempotent residuated chains are given a structural description in \cite{CZ09}, and the structure of conic idempotent residuated lattices has been investigated in \cite{CZG09}.

+More recently S.\ Jenei \cite{Je20,Je20a} gives a full structural description of all even or odd involutive commutative residuated chains.
+This is a significant generalization of Dunn's results since idempotence is not assumed, and the idempotent elements in these algebras form a subalgebra that is a Sugihara monoid.
+Our results are a generalization in a different direction since we do not assume that the algebras are linearly ordered, but we do assume that all elements are idempotent.
+In \cite{R07} and \cite{Je20,Je20a} some lemmas about the term $|x|=\tau(x)=x\to x$ are proved and we reference these results in Section~\ref{sec:partition}, though we use the (equivalent) notation $1_x=x\vee {-}x$.